NitishGadangi/nitishgadangi.github.io/markdown/home/index.md

 contactText: "Get In Touch"
 ---

-I'm an electronics engineering student based in Hyderabad, India specializing in developing exceptional, <strong>High quality Android / Web Applications</strong> and tools.
+I'm an electronics engineering student based in Hyderabad, India specializing in developing exceptional, <strong>High quality Android, iOS and Web Applications</strong> and tools.